JeffreySarnoff/SaferIntegers.jl/README.md

 - Your software may become part of a system on which the health or assets of others depends.

-- Your prefer to publish research results that are free of error, and you work with integers.
+- You prefer to publish research results that are free of error, and you work with integers.

 ### What Does This Package Offer?